 The areas of work include:

-- Health and safety Your job will involve looking after the mental and physical health of employees.
+- Health and safety: Your job will involve looking after the mental and physical health of employees.
 This encompasses providing the support the employees may need during illness or times of stress.
-Moreover, you will be aiming to preventi injury by implementing rules for lifting heavy objects and providing advice on correct chair height to minimise back pain.
+Moreover, you will be aiming to prevent injury by implementing rules for lifting heavy objects and providing advice on correct chair height to minimise back pain.

 - Pay and benefits: Developing a businesses salary structure, including bonuses, managing payroll and negotiating pay rises.
 Overseeing, arranging and providing guidance on a number of workers benefits, which includes things like pensions, health insurance, holidays, company cars and loans.